simp/simp-doc/docs/HOWTO/90_Misc/Unpack_dvd.rst

 The :program:`unpack_dvd` extracts the OS rpms to :file:`/var/www/yum/<OperatingSystem>` in a directory named after the OS version in the :file:`.treeinfo` file on the DVD.
 It then creates a link to the major version.
-So if version 7.6 is extracted, 7 will be linked to 7.6.
+If version 7.6 is extracted, 7 will be linked to 7.6.

 ..
 NOTE::

-   If the OS version in the :file:`.treeinfo`  is just the major version, as it is on most CentOS versions, :program:`unpack_dvd` will ask you to supply a more descriptive version number using ``-v`` option.
+   If the OS version in the :file:`.treeinfo`  is just the major version, as it is on most CentOS ISOs, :program:`unpack_dvd` will ask you to supply a more descriptive version number using ``-v`` option.

 #.
 Log on as ``simp`` and run :command:`sudo su - root`.
 #.
 Copy the appropriate vendor OS ISO(s) to the server.